How to set up webhooks

 2. Click on the Integrations icon at the top right corner.ChatBot Integrations

-4. Confirm your selection by clicking on the “Create new webhook” button.Webhook configuration
+3. Select “Webhook” from the list.
+Then, confirm your selection by clicking on the “Create new webhook” button.ChatBot Webhooks

-5. Insert your webhook name and copy your ngrok public URL mentioned in the previous steps.
-Make sure to set the same value of the verification token as in your webhook code and click “Add integration”.
+4. Insert your webhook name (1) and copy the ngrok public URL (2) mentioned in the previous steps.
+Make sure to set the verification token (3) to the same value as in your webhook code, then click on the “Add integration.” button (4)

 Having trouble saving your webhook?
 See our Troubleshooting Webhooks article for possible solutions.